This complex piece of John Heartfield art plays off the words of a speech Hermann Goering gave in Hamburg.

 This montage is meticulously detailed, right down to the tiny swastika on the axe the baby uses as a teething ring.

 Goering pointed out in his Hamburg speech that butter and lard stand for indulgence.
 (See text at the bottom of the poster).
 So John Heartfield’s message is: “From now on, you will be exposed to military propaganda in its ‘crudest’ form.
 It will invade every aspect of your life.”

-The poster was published in 1935, way before the “real” war at home started.
+The poster was published in 1935.
+That was way before the “real” war at home started.
 It’s a brilliant visual indictment of how war causes families to suffer while steel and munition manufacturers thrive.

 There is also a framed picture in the montage that says, “Lieb Vaterland magst ruhig sein!”
 Now, this line is part of a German poem called “The Watch on the Rhine” by Maximilian Schneckenburger (1819-1849) and was set to music after his death by Carl Wilhelm.
-It was very popular in Germany during the Franco-Prussian war (1870-71) and World War I. The Nazis loved that song and often used it for propaganda purposes because it idealized patriotism and nationalism and served as a means to boost moral, advertising perseverance.
-In a nutshell, this picture advertises the vital part which dominant art and design played in propaganda.
+It was very popular in Germany during the Franco-Prussian war (1870-71) and World War I. The Nazis loved that song and often used it for propaganda purposes because it idealized patriotism and nationalism.
+The tune served as a means to boost moral and advertise perseverance.
+In a nutshell, this picture advertises the vital part that dominant art and design played in propaganda.

-On the sofa you can see a cushion displaying Hindenburg, who was a national war hero and President of the German Republic … linking the military to the democracy of the German Republic, i.e. “war and peace” … So basically, the past influences the present and lives on into the future (represented by the baby).
+There’s a cushion displaying Hindenburg on the sofa.
+Hindenburg was the political leader who offered Hitler the chancellorship in 1933.
+He had been a national war hero and President of the German Republic prior to that error.
+The reference links the military to the democracy of the German Republic, i.e. “war and peace.”
+So basically, the past influences the present and lives on into the future (represented by the baby).